deepchecks/deepchecks/docs/source/user-guide/key_concepts.rst

 See Also
 ---------

-- :ref:`Check Demonstrations <examples.check_demonstrations>` - example notebooks demonstrating all of the checks implemented in the package.
+- :doc:`Check Demonstrations </examples/checks/index>` - example notebooks demonstrating all of the checks implemented in the package.
 - :doc:`Checks API Reference </api/checks/index>` - where all the check parameters and implemented conditions can be found.
-- :doc:`/examples/add_a_custom_check` - for a tutorial of how to implement your own check
+- :doc:`/examples/guides/add_a_custom_check` - for a tutorial of how to implement your own check

 Condition